michaelpoi/django-post_office/README.md

 You can use relative path from your `templates` folder or absolute file path.

-- Open your admin interface and create a new Email Template instance:
+- Open your admin interface and create a new EmailMergeModel instance:
     - Enter name.
 This will be used as identifier for your template and click “Save and continue editing”.
     - Select Base File which you have created.
     - You will be requested to enter values to the placeholders you entered in the template. (main in the example).